enzbus/enzbus.github.io/source/software.rst

   now part of ``project_euromir``
 - |kelly_code|_, risk-constrained Kelly portfolio allocation
 - |vwap_opt_exec|_, volume-weighted average price optimal execution
-- |boolprob|_, fitting of joint Boolean distributions, for credit default
+- |boolprob|_, fitting joint Boolean distributions for credit default modeling

 I also contributed to projects developed by other people mostly at Stanford.
 More or less in order of the weight of my contributions: